phadej/heroku-docker-haskell-test/README.md

 And finally we build our application and leave it in `/app` directory which is then picked up by heroku deployment.

 The first build takes time as then the build image is built, it took about 15 minutes on my machine.
 The `heroku docker:release` takes under one minute.
+After update to use [`stackage-update`](https://github.com/fpco/stackage-update) in place of `cabal update` the `heroku docker:release` takes about half a minute.

 ## Conclusion